mitrowingclub/MITRC/index.md

 More coxing materials are available in our [How to cox](how_to_cox.md) page, check them out!

-### Are there any more resources I can read up on in my free time?
+### Are there any more resources I can read up on?
 Not really asked frequently.
 But check out our [Boathouse protocols](boathouse_protocols.md) page.

 # Officers